Bumshakalaka/krAIna/README.md

 The initialization of the tool (calling the init function) occurs when an Assistant is called, not when it is initialized.

+The core tool function can be called separately as a regular Python function.
+It can be useful in scripting
+by combining tools to do more complex tasks like summarize article where the images and audio is included.

+In such a mode:
+1. LLM is chosen based on .env variables and `force_api` function parameter
+2. model can be passed via `model` function parameter

 #### Text-to-image

 ![text-to-image](img/text-to-image.png)